 In a free presentation on Monday, April 8, educator in residence at the Academy of American Poets Dr. Madeleine Fuchs Holzer introduced educators and parents to poetry and resources from Teach this Poem, while challenging them to think of ways in which they might use this powerful resource.

-“Building upon Lesley’s reputation for preparing highly qualified teachers and school leaders, the center’s programs will expand our offerings to provide advanced professional studies,” says University Professor Martha McKenna, director of our Creativity Commons, as well as CAPSE.
+“Building upon Lesley’s reputation for preparing highly qualified teachers and school leaders, the center’s programs will expand our offerings to provide advanced professional studies,” says University Professor Martha McKenna, director of our Creativity Commons, as well as CAPS.

 “These programs are focused on innovative and culturally responsive approaches to teaching and learning to ensure that all learners reach their full potential, especially English language learners and children with special needs."